By R.Davies, PhD・Nutrition

 Olive oil is a plant-based fat known for its beneficial effects on cardiovascular and metabolic health.
 This article reviews the main health benefits of olive oil, including its role in the Mediterranean diet.

 Get 10 evidence-based lessons delivered to your inbox every 3 days, for 28 days.
-An introduction to the world's most researched lifestyle.
+Completely Free.
+Evidence-based.
+No spam.

 You’re Enrolled!